 An important item to remember after you update your advanced directive is to make sure your give a copy to your local physician in Irvine or other city where you receive your primary medical care.
 It is important that your doctor has the most up to date version of this document.

+How do I modify How do I modify the health care and power of attorney documents that are part of my estate plan?
 Once you are ready to move forward with the updates to your estate planning documents, your next step should be to contact an experienced attorney.
 We are happy to help.
 The Law Office of James F. Roberts, APC is recognized on AVVO—we encourage you to check out our profile!